Internal, External and Terminal Ballistics: Basics

 Last updated:

-The three-stage ballistics framework (internal, external, terminal) is the spine of UGC-NET Forensic Science Unit V. The syllabus asks you to recall what happens between trigger pull and muzzle exit (internal), what happens in flight (external), and what happens at the target (terminal).
-NTA likes this bullet because every sub-stage has clean one-line MCQ answers: peak chamber pressure of a rifle round, the meaning of ballistic coefficient, the difference between permanent and temporary cavity, the shape of a JHP versus an FMJ wound profile.
+The three-stage ballistics framework (internal, external, terminal) organises the complete life cycle of a fired projectile.
+Internal ballistics covers what happens between trigger pull and muzzle exit; external ballistics covers flight; terminal ballistics covers what happens at the target.
+Key reference points include peak chamber pressure for handgun and rifle cartridges, the meaning of ballistic coefficient, the difference between permanent and temporary cavity, and the wound profiles of JHP versus FMJ projectiles.

 Treat this as a definitions plus formulas topic with three short pipelines to bind it.
 Learn the pressure-time curve and recoil formula for internal, the four flight forces (gravity, drag, wind, spin-stabilisation plus Magnus) for external, and the cavity / penetration / energy-transfer trio for terminal.
-The book chapter on firearm injuries (entry, exit, range) and the bloodstain pattern analysis deep dive cover the wound and reconstruction side, both of which are fair game in short-answer questions.
+The book chapter on firearm injuries (entry, exit, range)and the bloodstain pattern analysis detailed treatmentcover the wound and reconstruction side, both of which are fair game in short-answer questions.

 - Internal ballistics